Fire Protection

 Fire Suppression System Design

-If you’re looking to have a fire suppression system installed on your premises then our specialist fire alarm engineers can help.
-Our system design will be completely bespoke to your premise.
-All our designs are completed in line with British standard and the Regulatory Reform Order (2005).
+If you’re looking to have a fire suppression system installed on your premises, then our specialist fire suppression engineers can help.
+Our suppression system design will be completely bespoke to your premises as we carefully calculate the amount of extinguishing agent required for designated areas.

 Designed specifically for your business